 Traditional home loans have more requirements and reduce a lender’s risk.
 Borrowers need to fulfill several requirements in areas like credit score, debt-to-income (DTI) ratio, and other areas.
 These home loans have more restrictions because the government backs them.
 Most banks sell conforming loans to Fannie Mae and Freddie Mac to minimize their risk.

 Portfolio loans put more risk on the lender.
 Since these loans do not conform to traditional requirements, the lender cannot sell the loan on the secondary market.
 But, for better or for worse, the lender is committed to the loan, even if the borrower defaults on the first day.
-This is why most lenders won’t give portfolio loans to anyone.
-Of course, they will still have credit score requirements and look at your debt-to-income ratio in most cases, but they also have more lenient requirements than traditional banks.
+This is why most lenders want to see that you have a good financial profile.
+Lenders offering these financial products will still have credit score requirements and look at your debt-to-income ratio in most cases, but they also have more lenient requirements than traditional banks.

 Advantages and Disadvantages of a Portfolio Loan